26 Dec Preface

 as we are before we appear as bubbles.

-P.S.
-I claim no ownership of the words and thoughts in this blog as I am merely a conduit for the author who is us.
+Yet, I claim no ownership of the chains of words and thoughts in this book as I am merely a conduit for the author who is us.
+Ultimately, hopefully, this book reveals there is nothing new under the sun; all ways always bring us to the here and now which is forever-new and never-changing, eternal.